-Code provision A.1.8 stipulates that the Company should arrange appropriate insurance coverage in respect of legal action against its directors.
-Since the Listing Date, the Company has been taking steps in negotiating the appropriate insurance coverage on directors' and officers' liabilities in respect of any legal actions taken against the Directors and senior management arising out of corporate activities.
-In March 2019, the Company has taken out such an insurance policy.
+The Company has arranged appropriate insurance coverage on directors' and officers' liabilities in respect of any legal actions taken against the Directors and senior management arising out of corporate activities.

 Continuous Professional Development of Directors

 Directors shall keep abreast of regulatory developments and changes in order to effectively perform their responsibilities and to ensure that their contribution to the Board remains informed and relevant.